radixdlt/radixdlt-javascript/packages/application/README.md

 ```

 In the code block above we did not provide any wallet, and we accessed the property `ledger` on which we called the method `nativeToken()` which observable stream we subsequently subscribe to.
 Lastly we handle the subscription.

-> 💡 Everytime you'll see a heart emoji 💜💚💙💛❤️ it's a message logged from within this library (inspired by [SwiftBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver#during-development-colored-logging-to-xcode-console)), representing `VERBOSE`, `DEBUG`, `INFO`, `WARNING` and `ERROR` log levels respectively.

 The [`ledger` property is separately documented in the end of this document](#ledger)